inkVerb/VIP/601/Lesson-10.md

 ### Dynamic Firewall Manager (`firewalld`)
 - This package includes: `firewall-cmd` & `firewall-config`
+- Helo: `firewall-cmd --help`
 - Uses **zones**
 - Configs:
   - `/etc/firewalld/` (override)
   - `/usr/lib/firewalld/` (defaults)
+- These contain sub-folders with config files that can be edited directly rather than using the `firewall-cmd` command, but it is not recommended
+  - One obvious purpose of using files rather than commands might be for an OOB-ready install package that needs specific `firewalld` settings that would be copied into the corresponding place in `/etc/firesalld/.../` as a program-specific file to override the `firewalld` defaults in `/usr/lib/firewalld/../`

 #### Management
 - `systemctl enable firewalld`